CLAIRE-Labo/python-ml-research-template/installation/amd64/README.md

-# Installation on amd64 with Docker
+# Installation on amd64 platforms with Docker

 ## [_DELETE ME_] Template info